 Hoffman's Creeper and Other Disturbing Tales

-Order the paperback version of this title from the Createspace Online Shop for just $12.50
+Order the paperback version of this title from our online shop for just $12.50

 Available as an ebook from Smashwords, Gumroad and Amazon